TheKoola/eosstracker/doc/System-Configuration-Settings.md

 Igating is the process of uploading APRS packets heard over RF to the Internet (usually noam.aprs2.net or similar).
 This feature can be optionally enabled and requires the following:
-- This feature is only available to valid amateur radio operators in possession of a legal call sign.
+- This feature is only available to valid amateur radio operators in possession of a legal callsign.
 This is currently limited to the usual PPPNSS format and similar permuations (ex.
 1x2, 2x1, 2x2, etc.) found in North America (other formats soon to be accommodated).
 - An APRS-IS passcode for your callsign

 Obviously in order to igate APRS packets, the system needs to have a valid connection to the Internet.